Doctor of Philosophy Degree

 - extensive research library resources on campus and online.

-To receive timely notificatins about the upcoming deadlines, defenses, TA/RA position opportunities, conferences, new courses etc., IS PhD Program students (both continuing and incoming) and applicants need to be subscribed to UNT-ISDOC-L mailing list.
+To receive timely notifications about upcoming deadlines, defenses, teacher-assistant and research-assistant position opportunities, conferences, new courses etc., subscribe to UNT-ISDOC-L mailing list.
 To subscribe to the list, please visit the UNT-ISDOC-L listserv website.
-If you ever want to unsubscribe or change your options (eg, switch to or from digest mode, change your password, etc.), visit your subscription page.
+To unsubscribe or change your options (e.g., switch to or from digest mode, change your password, etc.), visit your subscription page.
+All IS PhD Program students, both continuing and incoming, and applicants strongly are encouraged to subscribe.